 - Said: "[A]ny health-care funding plan that is just, equitable, civilized, and humane must ... redistribute wealth from the richer among us to the poorer and the less fortunate.
 Excellent health care is by definition redistributional."

+On July 7, 2010, President Barack Obama appointed Berwick as Administrator of the Centers for Medicare & Medicaid Services (CMS), which oversee those two federal programs.
+It was a recess appointment, meaning that Berwick did not come under Senate scrutiny prior to securing the position.
 To remain in effect, a recess appointment must be approved by the Senate before the end of the next session of Congress, otherwise the position becomes vacant again.
-Thus Obama nominated Berwick for the CMS post in January 2011.
-But Berwick was unable to garner enough votes for Senate confirmation, and resigned from CMS the following December.
+Thus Obama formally nominated Berwick for the CMS post in January 2011.
+But Berwick was unable to garner enough votes for Senate confirmation, and he resigned from CMS the following December.